preservim/tagbar/README.md

 Extract the archive or clone the repository into a directory in your `'runtimepath'`, or use a plugin manager of your choice like [pathogen](https://github.com/tpope/vim-pathogen).
-Don't forget to run `:helptags` if your plugin manager doesn't do it for you so you can access the documentation with `:help tagbar`.
+Don't forget to run `:Helptags` if your plugin manager doesn't do it for you so you can access the documentation with `:help tagbar`.

 If the ctags executable is not installed in one of the directories in your